protonemedia/laravel-splade-docs/x-form.md

 ## Method and Validation errors

-Just like regular forms, there's a `method` attribute.
-You may use the `form.errors` prop to evaluate validation errors:
+Just like traditional forms, there's a `method` attribute.
+In addition, you may use the `form.errors` prop to evaluate validation errors:

 ```blade
 <x-splade-form method="put">